BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Block/index.md

 sidebar_label: Getting Started with Block
 ---

-# Getting Started with Neuro:Bit Block Programming #
+# Getting Started with neuro:bit Block Programming #

 ## Overview ##

-In this example, we will read in the EMG signal from the Neuro:Bit and display it on the Micro:Bit.
-You will need a Neuro:Bit with a Micro:Bit connected to the front slot, some large motor electrodes, and a USB and electrode cable.
+In this example, we will read in the EMG signal from the neuro:bit and display it on the micro:bit.
+You will need a neuro:bit with a micro:bit connected to the front slot, some large motor electrodes, and a USB and electrode cable.

 ## Software Setup ##
-We will use the [Make Code editor](https://makecode.microbit.org/) developed by Microsoft for Micro:Bit to program our Brain Machine Interfaces.
+We will use the [Make Code editor](https://makecode.microbit.org/) developed by Microsoft for micro:bit to program our Brain Machine Interfaces.
 Navigate to the Make Code website and click on the "New Project" button.

 ![Add a Block Variable]( ./blk_newProject.png)

 Give your project a name and click "Create".
 This will let you into the code editor.
-You will see the Micro:Bit, code block palette, and a workspace.
+You will see the micro:bit, code block palette, and a workspace.
 You can add blocks to the project by dragging them from the center section to the workspace on the right.

 ![Add a Block Variable]( ./blk_editor.png)